Impedance is the opposition to an ac current.

 tan θ = (XL-XC)/R

-In a RC series circuit, XL=0
+In a RC series circuit, XL=0, gives

 tan θ = -XC/R